-Patients aged >18 years undergoing kidney or simultaneous kidney pancreas transplantation between Jan 1st, 2016 and 31st December 2017 were included in the study.
-The exclusion criteria were age younger than 18 years, history of deep vein thrombosis, history of leg amputation and patients with intra cardiac defibrillators.
-At the time of surgery, both groups of patients were placed on TED+IPC (Covidien and Flowtron Excel).
-On post-operative day 1, patients were randomly assigned to their assigned groups.
-The MPA device (Geko Plus, Perfuse Med, UK) was replaced daily as per the manufacturer's instructions to maintain battery performance.
-Both groups of patients were maintained on either TED+IPC or MPA for 6 days following surgery at which time the devices were removed.
-Incisional wound healing images were taken using a HIPAA (Health Insurance Portability and Accountability Act) compliant mobile app (MODICA, Clearwater Clinical Limited, Canada) on post-operative day 3, 5 and 30.
-We collected demographic and medical information on all patients and evaluated their wounds using the validated Southampton wound scoring system [24].
-The questionnaire was used to assess patient satisfaction with the use of the devices on the 6^{th} day post-transplant.
-There are six questions which relate to wound swelling, device comfort during the period, the intent to use the device in case of future surgeries, and devices' influence on patients' mobility and sleep are listed in Table 3.
+Patients aged >18 years undergoing kidney or SPK transplantation between January 1, 2016 and December 31, 2017 were included in the study.
+The exclusion criteria were age younger than 18 years, history of deep vein thrombosis, history of leg amputation, and patients with intra-cardiac defibrillators.
+At the time of surgery, both groups of patients were placed on TED + IPC (Covidien and Flowtron Excel).
+On postoperative day (POD) 1, patients were randomly assigned to their assigned groups.
+The MPA device (Geko Plus, Perfuse

+Med, U.K.) was replaced daily, as per the manufacturer's instructions to maintain battery performance.
+Both groups of patients were maintained on either TED + IPC or MPA for six days following surgery, at which time the devices were removed.
+Incisional wound healing images were taken using a Health Insurance Portability and Accountability Act (HIPAA)-compliant mobile app (MODICA, Clearwater Clinical Limited, Canada) on POD 3, 5, and 30.
+We collected demographic and medical information on all patients and evaluated their wounds using the validated Southampton Wound Scoring System.22 The questionnaire was used to assess patient satisfaction with the use of the devices on the sixth day post-transplant.
+There are six questions that relate to wound swelling, device comfort during the period, the intent to use the device in case of future surgeries, and devices' influence on patients' mobility and sleep (Table 1).